dbanetto/uni/hadoop/report.md

 ### Design

 The design to get the summary statistics included two rounds through Hadoop.
+The first round prepare the data to be easily consumed by the second round.

-The first round was filtering and parsing the log.
+The first round filters and parses the log to emit a key value pair of `<AnonId, (UserCount, QueryCount, ClickCount) >`.

-The filtering removed invalid log lines, such as reading from the README file in the input data folder.
+The filtering removed invalid log lines, such as lines from the README file in the input data set.
 The parsing split the log line from its tab-separated columns into an array of strings.
 From the length of the array it can be determined if the log line is for a query or a click through.

+The values emitted are in the form:

+> `<AnonId, (UserCount, QueryCount, ClickCount) >`

+ * The `AnonId` is set to the anonymous id parsed from the log
+ * `UserCount` is set always to be `1` as it is confirmed to found 1 user
+ * `QueryCount` is set to `1` if the log line is found to be a query log, otherwise `0`
+ * `ClickCount` is set to `1` if the log line is found to be a click log, otherwise `0`

+This is then sent to the reducer/combinator

 ### Evidence of Correctness